KikeRev/smart_scout_app/README.md

 ## 🤖 AI-Powered Scouting

 ### Natural Language Queries
-Ask questions in English or Spanish:
+Ask questions in English or Spanish with intelligent language detection:
 - *"Find players similar to Pedri for Real Madrid"*
 - *"Who can replace Rodri at Manchester City?"*
 - *"Generate a PDF report for left-backs under 25 similar to Alphonso Davies"*
+- *"Could you find and create a summary of the news about Teun Koopmeiners?"*

+**Smart Language Detection**: The agent automatically detects your language and responds accordingly, switching seamlessly between English and Spanish within the same conversation.

-### TAO Transparency (v1.5)
+### TAO Transparency (v1.5+)
-Real-time visibility into agent's thinking process:
+Real-time visibility into agent's thinking process with dynamic language support:
-- 🧠 **Think**: Agent analyzes your request
+- 🧠 **Think/Reasoning**: Agent analyzes your request
 - ⚡ **Action**: Executes specialized tools
 - 👁️ **Observe**: Validates results and responds
 - Live streaming of tool execution with visual indicators
+- **Dynamic Language Headers**: TAO structure adapts to your language (English/Spanish)

 ### Agent Capabilities
 - **18 Specialized Tools**: Player search, similarity analysis, statistics, visualizations, reports